nuwapi/DoctorSnapshot/README.md

 # DoctorSnapshot
 DoctorSnapshot is a machine learning-powered webapp that helps users spot the doctors best for them by providing itemized doctor ratings and review highlights extracted from the doctor's reviews.
-Users can leave all of the tedious review readings to DoctorSnapshot and enjoy the highly concentrated report (a doctor's snapshot) for quick decision making.
+Users can leave all of the tedious review readings to DoctorSnapshot and enjoy highly concentrated reports (doctors' snapshots) for quick decision making.

 * [DoctorSnapshot website](http://doctorsnapshot.herokuapp.com/)
 * [DoctorSnapshot presentation slides](http://slides.com/nwangpierse/doctorsnapshot_slides)